 – Management for Europe-

-A former member of the Ensemble at Opera Vlaanderen in Antwerp, Belgium, Adam Smith’s dramatic and musical versatility shone in a broad range of roles there including Tamino in Mozart’s Die Zauberflöte, the Indian in Rimsky-Korsakov’s Sadko, Steuermann in Wagner’s Der fliegender Holländer, Cassio in Verdi’s Otello, Walther in Wagner’s Tannhäuser, and Amon in Glass’ Akhnaten.
-He won First Prize, Audience Prize, Critics’ Prize, and the prize for The Best Tenor at the 2015 Ferruccio Tagliavini International Singing Competition in Austria.
+From 2014-2017 Adam was a member of the ensemble at Opera Vlaanderen in Antwerp.
+During his time there he performed a diverse collection of roles including Tamino in Mozart’s Die Zauberflöte, Cassio in Verdi’s Otello and the Indian Tenor in Rimsky-Korsakov’s Sadko.
+Prizes include First Prize, Audience Prize, Critics’ Prize, and the prize for The Best Tenor at the 2015 Ferruccio Tagliavini International Singing Competition in Austria.
 In the same year he won Third Prize in the Ada Sari International Singing Competition in Poland and in 2016 he was a finalist in the International Moniuszko Vocal Competition.

-Adam Smith appears regularly in concert including in a special performance at the 65th anniversary of ‘Victory in Europe’ day for the Royal British Legion.
-Oratorio appearances also include performances of Handel’s Messiah and Handel’s Samson, Haydn’s The Seasons, Lord Nelson Mass, Harmoniemesse, and Stabat Mater, Hummel’s Mass in E-flat, Frigyes Hidas’ Requiem, Karl Jenkins’ The Armed Man, Rossini’s Petite Messe Solenelle, Bruckner’s Te Deum, and Mendelssohn’s Hymn of Praise and Elijah.
-He has performed famous song cycles such as The Diary of One Who Vanished by Janáček as well as Three Petrarch Sonnets of Liszt.
+Adam appears regularly in concert and Oratorio, highlights of which include Handel’s Messiah and Samson, Haydn’s The Seasons, Lord Nelson Mass, Harmoniemesse, and Stabat Mater, Hummel’s Mass in E-flat, Frigyes Hidas’ Requiem, Karl Jenkins’ The Armed Man, Rossini’s Petite Messe Solonelle, Bruckner’s Te Deum, and Mendelssohn’s Hymn of Praise and Elijah, Janáček’s The Diary of One Who Vanished and Liszt’s Three Petrarch Sonnets.

-Born in Northern England, Adam Smith studied the violin from the age of four and having been accepted with a scholarship, was graduated from the Royal Northern College of Music with a first class honours degree in music with additional degrees from the International Opera Course at the Guildhall School of Music and Drama and a Master of Music with Distinction.
-He now lives in Philadelphia with his wife, soprano Corinne Winters.
+Born in the UK, Adam studied the violin from the age of four, graduating from the Royal Northern College of Music with a first-class honors degree.
+He then completed his Master of Music degree with Distinction from the International Opera Course at the Guildhall School of Music and Drama.